nuwave/lighthouse/docs/6/the-basics/types.md

 ## Enum

 Enums are types with a restricted set of values (similar to `enum` found in database migrations).
-They are defined as a list of `UPPERCASE` string keys.
+By convention, they are defined as a list of `UPPER_CASE` string keys.

 ### Schema definition